Senate report details sweeping failures around Jan. 6 attack

 Congress needs to change the law and give the police chief more authority “immediately,” Klobuchar said.

-The senators also criticize the FBI and the Homeland Security Department for downplaying online threats and for not issuing formal intelligence bulletins that help law enforcement plan.
+The senators also criticized the FBI and the Homeland Security Department for downplaying online threats and for not issuing formal intelligence bulletins that help law enforcement plan.

 In a response to the report, the Capitol Police acknowledged the need for improvements, some of which they said they are already making.
 “Law enforcement agencies across the country rely on intelligence, and the quality of that intelligence can mean the difference between life and death,” the statement said.